Operation Bribie

 Operation Bribie (17–18 February 1967), also known as the Battle of Ap My An, was fought during the Vietnam War in Phuoc Tuy province between Australian forces from the 6th Battalion, Royal Australian Regiment (6 RAR) and two companies of Viet Cong from D445 Battalion, likely reinforced by North Vietnamese regulars.
 During the night of 16 February the Viet Cong attacked a South Vietnamese Regional Force compound at Lang Phuoc Hai, before withdrawing the following morning after heavy fighting with South Vietnamese forces.
 Two hours later, a Viet Cong company was reported to have formed a tight perimeter in the rainforest 2 km north of Lang Phuoc Hai, near the abandoned hamlet of Ap My An.
 In response, the Australians deployed a quick reaction force.
 Anticipating that the Viet Cong would attempt to withdraw, as they had during previous encounters, forces from the 1st Australian Task Force (1 ATF) were inserted to block the likely withdrawal route in the hope of intercepting and destroying them.

 On the afternoon of 17 February, American UH-1 Iroquois helicopters and M113 armoured personnel carriers (APCs) deployed 6 RAR into the area north-west of Hoi My.
 Following an airmobile assault into an unsecured landing zone at 13:45, A Company 6 RAR was surprised by a strong, well-sited and dug-in Viet Cong force – which, rather than withdrawing, had likely remained in location in an attempt to ambush any reaction force sent to the area.
-The Australians were soon contacted by heavy small arms fire, with a third of the lead platoon falling wounded in the initial volleys.
+The Australians were soon hit by heavy small arms fire, with a third of the lead platoon falling wounded in the initial volleys.
 A Company subsequently broke contact and withdrew under heavy fire from what appeared to be a Viet Cong base area.
 Initially believing they were opposed by only a company, 6 RAR subsequently launched a quick attack by two companies.
 However, unknown to the Australians, the Viet Cong had been reinforced and they now faced a battalion-sized force in well prepared positions.